-This cave is linked to a second cave in Gibraltar known as Leonora’s Cave and it was rumoured that they both link Gibraltar to Morocco.
+This cave is linked to a second cave in Gibraltar known as Leonora’s Cave and it was rumored that they both link Gibraltar to Morocco.

-There’s a lots to see and do in Gibraltar from sightseeing and exploring the rock’s history to diving, fishing, shopping, excursions and birdwatching.
+There’s a lot to see and do in Gibraltar from sightseeing and exploring the rock’s history to diving, fishing, shopping, excursions and birdwatching.

 Want to call your friends or family in Gibraltar?
 You’ll need to use the international dialling code +350.

-Do you have any interesting or fun facts about Gibraltar we’ve not covered?
-Let us know in the comments section below!
+Do you know any fun facts about Gibraltar?
+Share them in the comments below!

 Are you fascinated with learning more about British overseas territories?
 Check out these interesting facts about the Falkland Islands

 This page was last modified on October 31, 2021.
 Suggest an edit